afterlogic/aurora-files-app-flutter/custom_build.md

 Build flags:
 * multiUserEnable - allows for adding and switching between mail users
-* multiAccountEnable - allows for swtching email account for a user
+* multiAccountEnable - allows for switching email account for a user
 * cryptoEnable - PGP email encryption
 * useMainLogo - using `main_logo.png` on login screen
 * selfDestructingEmail - allows for sending mails which are made unavailable after certain amount of time